Broccolito/MSConsole/README.md

 # All platforms (from respective OS)
 npm run build

+# macOS (DMG and ZIP)
+npm run build:mac

-# Windows
+# Windows (NSIS installer and ZIP)
 npm run build:win

-# macOS
-npm run build:mac

-# Linux
+# Linux (AppImage and DEB)
 npm run build:linux
 ```

+The build process will:
+1. Set up the Python virtual environment with the bundled runtime
+2. Build the React frontend with webpack
+3. Package the application with electron-builder
-Built applications will be in the `release/` directory.
+4. Create installers in the `release/` directory

+Built applications are fully self-contained with:
+- Python 3.12.1 runtime
+- All Python dependencies
+- Electron framework
+- React frontend

 ## Configuration